Eric C. Conn

 Eric Christopher Conn (born September 29, 1960) is an American former attorney and convicted felon who is best known for his role in orchestrating the largest Social Security fraud scheme in United States history.
-The Social Security Administration estimated that Conn's fraud scheme cost the government around $550 million.
+The Social Security Administration estimated that Conn's fraud scheme cost the taxpayers around $550 million.
 He was captured in December 2017 after six months on the run and was subsequently sentenced to 27 years in prison.

 Early life and education

 Conn was born in Pikeville, Kentucky, to a family with a long history of practicing law in the area.
 He attended Betsy Layne High School, where he excelled academically and participated in various extracurricular activities.
 After graduating in 1978, he attended Morehead State University, where he earned his bachelor's degree in 1982.
 He went on to earn his Juris Doctor degree from the Ohio Northern University College of Law in Ada, Ohio in 1987.